genFD/code-journey-notes/notes/04-building-UI/01-UI-hard-parts-vanilla-js/intro.md

 2. three nodes are added to the DOM(list)
 3. Adding the `script node` triggers JS engine
 4. defining the variable post and assign to it an empty string
-5. defining the constant jsInput and assign to it the result of calling the querySelector method passing in the string input.
+5. defining the constant jsInput and assign to it the result of calling the querySelector method passing to it the string input.
 As a result, an accesor object is created with an hidden link to the input element on the DOM.
 This object is also full of getters and setters methods that allows us to interact with this DOM element such as `value`, `onInput`

 6. defining the constant jsDiv and assign to it the result of calling the querySelector method passing in the string div.
 As a result, an accesor object is created with an hidden link to the first div element on the DOM.
 This object is also full of getters and setters methods that allows us to interact with the DOM element such as , `textContent`